tosin2013/ansiblesafe/README.md

 # ansiblesafe
 ansiblesafe is a simple Go script that makes it easy to encrypt and decrypt YAML files using the Ansible Vault CLI.
-With a user-friendly menu option, you can easily secure your secrets in an Ansible playbook.1
+With a user-friendly menu option, you can easily secure your secrets in an Ansible playbook.
+This has been custom build to store Red Hat Credentials to be used with Ansible playbooks.

 ![20230211185054](https://i.imgur.com/gsItHDF.png)